BetonQuest/BetonQuest/documentation/User-Documentation/Compatibility.md

   127: '!questStarted'
 ```

-### Higing Player's
+### Hiding Player's
 You can also hide players for specific players.
 If the `source_player` meets the conditions
-every player that meets the `target_player` is completely hidden for him.
+every player that meets the `target_player` conditions is completely hidden for him.
-This is realy helpful if you want a lonely place on your server,
+This is really helpful if you want a lonely place on your server,
 or our have trouble with a quest when multiple players can see or effect each other.
+You can configure the interval which checks the conditions in the [config.yml](./Configuration.md#player-hider-interval).

 Note that a player that fit the `source_player`conditions can't be pushed anymore from other players.
 Also if you leave the `source_player` or `target_player` empty all players are effected.